HomeMy WebLinkAboutMINUTES Town Board 2025-03-25Town ofEstes Park, Larimer County, Colorado, March 25, 2025

 1. RESOLUTION 23-25 INTERGOVERNMENTAL GRANT AGREEMENT WITH THE

-COLORADO ENERGY OFFICE FOR GRID HARDENING.
-BUDGETED.
+COLORADO ENERGY OFFICE F^^ HARDENING, BUDGETED.
 Director

 Bergsten and Line Superintendent Lockhart stated the Town was notified the utility